-and independent systems for positive and negative affect (Diener & Emmons, 1984; Folkman & Moskowitz, 2000), and supports the involvement of the RewP in responding mostly to pleasant and appetitive experiences (Hajcak Proudfit, 2015).
+Thus, extending from previous findings and as hypothesized, the current study demonstrates that individuals with greater neural sensitivity to social feedback are more likely to experience positive affect when reporting a greater occurrence of received positive social support events.
+Notably, this effect was selective to the social environment (i.e., positive social support event count) and was not significant for non-social events (i.e., positive academic achievement event count).
+Additionally, the RewP and its interaction with received social support was only significantly associated with positive, and not negative, affect.
+This is in line with the literature suggesting separate and independent systems for positive and negative affect (Diener & Emmons, 1984; Folkman & Moskowitz, 2000), and supports the involvement of the RewP in responding mostly to pleasant and appetitive experiences (Hajcak Proudfit, 2015).
 Interestingly, greater positive social support event count was not only a positive predictor of self-report PA but also NA.
-Similar associations have been previously reported (e.g., Bolger et al., 2000), although most findings generally suggest that lower levels of social support are associated with more negative outcomes, such as lower wellbeing, greater NA, and depressive symptoms (Alsubaie et al., 2019; Crocker & Hakim-Larson, 1997; Ellonen et al., 2008; Rueger et al., 2016; Turner & Brown, 2010).
+Similar associations have been previously reported (e.g., Bolger et al., 2000), although most findings generally suggest that lower levels of social support are associated with more negative outcomes, such as lower well-being, greater NA, and depressive symptoms (Alsubaie et al., 2019; Crocker & Hakim-Larson, 1997; Ellonen et al., 2008; Rueger et al., 2016; Turner & Brown, 2010).
 One potential explanation for this inconsistency may be that people receive more support on days when they are in greater distress and are experiencing and/or expressing more NA (Auerbach et al., 2011; Scholz et al., 2012).
 High levels of NA might also drive people to seek out additional social support over the course of the day, particularly if the support events they had already experienced had not resulted in an affective benefit.
 Future studies might seek to understand this effect better by examining social support events and affect concurrently throughout the day.
-It could also be the case that receiving social support dampens individuals' feelings of self-worth and competence, leading to higher negative affect (Gray et al., 2020; Scholz et al., 2012), or that receiving social support may be a response to an increase in adversity and stress in the environment (Seidman et al., 2006).
-Additionally, multiple factors may explain the higher NA reported in individuals that receive more positive social support events, such as the source of the support (parents vs. peers; Thoits, 2011) and the form of social support (emotional vs. instrumental; Santini et al., 2015).
-While the present study includes both emotional and instrumental social support events, some studies have reported a negative influence of instrumental social support events on mental health outcomes (Bolger et al., 2000; Deelstra et al., 2003), suggesting that future investigations might benefit from separating distinct forms of social support.
+It could also be the case that receiving social support dampens individuals' feelings of self-worth and competence, leading to higher negative affect (Gray et al.,

+1 2020; Scholz et al., 2012), or that receiving social support may be a response to an increase in adversity and stress in the environment (Seidman et al., 2006).
+Additionally, multiple factors 2 may explain the higher NA reported in individuals that receive more positive social support 3 4 events, such as the source of the support (parents vs. peers; Thoits, 2011) and the form of social 5 support (emotional vs. instrumental; Santini et al., 2015).
+While the present study includes both 6 emotional and instrumental social support events, some studies have reported a negative influence of instrumental social support events on mental health outcomes (Bolger et al., 2000; 7 Deelstra et al., 2003), suggesting that future investigations might benefit from separating distinct 8 9 forms of social support.
 Indeed, social support is also not a homogenous category, and some events may be more impactful than others (e.g., Bolger et al., 2000; Deelstra et al., 2003).
-The aim of this initial study was to explore the association with social support, broadly considered, and no hypothesis was formulated on specific effects for different types of social support.
-Nevertheless, exploring how different types of social support events influence affective experiences might be a relevant future direction.
+The 10 aim of this initial study was to explore the association with social support, broadly considered, 11 and no hypothesis was formulated on specific effects for different types of social support.
+12 Nevertheless, exploring how different types of social support events influence affective 13 experiences might be a relevant future direction.
+14 This study additionally compared positive social support events to positive academic 15 achievement events.
+Unexpectedly, a greater number of positive academic achievement events 16